pdjprogrammer/Wolf4SDL/Readme.md

 <p>To avoid any confusion and for both versions to be easily identifiable, I just added.</p>

-<p>In order to preserve the original Wolf3D feel, all of the features added in Wolf4SDL+ version can be enabled or disabled using flags in version.h so the original Wolf4SDL has been left untouched.</p>
+<p>In order to preserve everything of the original Wolf3D (and Wolf4SDL) feel, all of the features added in Wolf4SDL+ version can be enabled or disabled using flags in version.h.</p>

 <p>The releases are also marked accordingly.</p>

 <h2><em>Main features (Wolf4SDL+)</em></h2>

 * Overhaul of the Input system
+  - Full game controller support (tested with XBox One Controller).
+    - Controls currently hard-coded.
+      - Right/Left Triggers and Shoulders
+      - 2 Analog Sticks (including click)
-  - Full gamepad support.
+      - D-Pad
+      - Back/Start Button
+      - 4 Action Buttons
-  - Every in-game buttons can be remapped.
+  - Every in-game buttons can be remapped.*
+    - Except game controller (menu incomplete).
   - WASD movement key (dedicated buttons).
     - Can still use left/right keys.
   - Mouse support overhaul.